 This is known as 'herd immunity'.
 Herd immunity is particularly important as some individuals cannot be immunised due to being too young or having underlying health problems.

 In the UK the National routine childhood immunisation programme offers protection against the following infections:

-These immunisations are offered to babies, children and young people at varying ages.
-Further details can be found by clicking here.
+These immunisations are offered to some babies, children and young people at varying ages.
 This is the NHS Immunisation site and provides information for parents, careers, children and young people about all childhood immunisations within the UK schedule, including links to other sites, publications, research papers and news updates